Mofia Tonjo Akobo

-Chief Mofia Tonjo Akobo (died 2020) was a Nigerian politician and campaigner on environmental and resource control issues.
+Chief Mofia Tonjo Akobo (July 1934 – March 2020) was a Nigerian politician and his major campaigns were on environmental and resource control issues.
 He was the first Minister of Petroleum Resources in the Federal government of Nigeria.
+He was trained as a medical doctor and a soldier and was deployed in the Nigerian Civil War (1967-1970).
+As the first Minister of Petroleum, it made him a key figure in developing the economy after the war, unfortunately still heavily reliant on oil.

 Akobo became the Chairman of the Southern Minorities Movement and coordinated the formation of the Union of Niger Delta.

 Early life and education

-He was born in Abonnema into the family of Mary John Fyneface of Abonnema and Nathaniel Tonjo Akobo of Tombia.
-His primary education includes studying at the Bishop Crowther Memorial School Abonnema, Central school Eha-Amufu and Tombia School, Tombia.
-His secondary education was at the Government College Umuahia from 1949 to 1955 where he became the School Captain (1954/1955).
-His Tertiary Education was at the University College Ibadan from 1956 to 1960.
-He also attended the University College hospital from 1960 to 1963, and carried out a Medical Internship at the Lagos University Teaching Hospital from 1963 to 1964.
+He was born July 1934 in Abonnema into the family of Mary John Fyneface of Abonnema and Nathaniel Tonjo Akobo of Tombia.
+His primary education includes studying at the Bishop Crowther Memorial School Abonnema, Central school Eha-Amufu, and Tombia School, Tombia.
+His secondary education was at the Government College Umuahia, from 1949 to 1955 where he became the School's Captain (1954/1955).
+His Tertiary Education was acquired at the University College Ibadan, from 1956 to 1960.
+He also attended the University College hospital, from 1960 to 1963, and carried out his medical internship at the Lagos University Teaching Hospital, from 1963 to 1964.

-In 1955, he was awarded the Elder Demster Lines of Unilever Brothers Group scholarship to the United Kingdom for a 3 weeks education tour across London, Liverpool, Brighton and North Wales.
+In 1955, he was awarded the Elder Demster Lines of Unilever Brothers Group scholarship to the United Kingdom for a three-week educational tour to London, Liverpool, Brighton, and North Wales; this gave him his first experience of western civilization.

 Family

-He was married to Data Ine Akobo, née Amachree, a retired deputy librarian of the Rivers State University of Science and Technology and has children and grandchildren.
+He was married to Data Ine Akobo, née Amachree, a retired deputy librarian of the Rivers State University of Science and Technology, and has children and grandchildren.

 Career

-He worked at the Royal Orthopedic Hospital Igbobi Yaba, the General Hospital Marina, Lagos, the Federal Airport Medical Unit Kano, the Five Battalions MRS Kano from 1964 to 1966, the General Hospital Yenegoa, Eastern Nigeria from 1966 to 1968, the General Hospital Aba from April 1968-August 1968 and the 3rd Nigerian Army Medical Corps from September 1968-January 1970.
+He worked at the Royal Orthopedic Hospital Igbobi Yaba, the General Hospital Marina, Lagos, the Federal Airport Medical Unit Kano, the Five Battalions MRS Kano from 1964 to 1966, the General Hospital Yenegoa, Eastern Nigeria from 1966 to 1968, the General Hospital Aba, from April 1968-August 1968 and the 3rd Nigerian Army Medical Corps, from September 1968-January 1970.